What caused the Dali to slam into Baltimore's Francis Scott Key Bridge? What we know about what led up to the collapse

 That alert allowed local officials to stop traffic on the bridge and likely saved lives, officials said.

-The ship's crew made an effort to deploy the anchor, though it remains unclear how much progress was made, multiple officials said.
+The ship's crew tried to deploy the anchor, though it remains unclear how much progress was made, multiple officials said.
 The massive ship is over 900 feet long and was moving at about 8 knots, or just over 9 miles per hour.
 Authorities said that speed is considered "very rapid."

 Captain Michael Burns, executive director of the Massachusetts Maritime Academy's Maritime Center for Responsible Energy, told CBS Boston that stopping a cargo ship is difficult, especially in such a short time.